galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

  - Density Models: These models search the data space for areas of varied density of data points in the data space.
 It isolates various different density regions and assign the data points within these regions in the same cluster.
 Popular example of density models is DBSCAN.

- - Distribution models: These clustering models are based on the notion of how probable is it that all data points in the cluster belong to the same distribution, for example normal, Gaussian.
+ - Distribution models: These clustering algorithms are based on the notion of how probable it is that all data points in the cluster belong to the same distribution, for example normal, Gaussian.
 These models often suffer from overfitting.
-A popular example of these models is Expectation-maximization algorithm which uses multivariate normal distributions.
+A popular example of these models is expectation-maximization algorithm which uses multivariate normal distributions.

-Now, in this tutorail, we will be taking you through three of the most popular clustering algorithms in detail, hierarchical clustering, k-means and DBSCAN and a comparison between these methods.
+Now, in this tutorial, we will be taking you through three of the most popular clustering algorithms in detail, hierarchical clustering, k-means and DBSCAN and a comparison between these methods.

  In the following, We will discuss these clustering algorithm and their parameters and how to apply them to categorize iris data and some other data sets.